Irwin completes BSB hat-trick in season opener

 The Carrickfergus rider pipped Kyle Ryde by just 0.079 seconds in race two on Sunday with Rory Skinner third.

-He completed the weekend treble by winning race three with brother Andrew in third place while Bradley Ray finished runner-up by 0.864secs.
+He completed his first BSB treble by winning race three with brother Andrew in third place while Bradley Ray finished runner-up by 0.864secs.

 Glenn holds a 29-point lead over Ray in the early championship standings.